-The Dorchester-on-Thames Neighbourhood Development Plan is a product of the Government's current approach to planning, which is intended to involve local communities more directly in planning decisions which affect them.
+The Dorchester-on-Thames Neighbourhood Development Plan has been developed to set out the strategic direction, themes and resulting policies for the village until 2033 and is consistent with Government's current approach to planning, which is intended to involve local communities more directly in planning decisions which affect them.

-The Plan has been produced by a small team of Dorchester residents with the support of and under the overall guidance of the Parish Council.
+The plan has been the responsibility of Dorchester-on-Thames Parish Council and has been produced by an approved sub-committee comprising village residents.
 Every effort has been made to communicate and consult with residents throughout the process, including public meetings and monthly progress reports in "Dorchester News", with the intention of ensuring that the final document incorporates and reflects the views and aspirations of the majority of Dorchester residents.